 Jack Ma is business magnate, investor, and philanthropist.
 He is the co-founder of Alibaba a multinational technology conglomerate and a global brand ambassador for Chinese business.
 Alibaba’s IPO raised US$25 billion, giving the company a market value of US$231 billion and, by far, then the largest IPO in world history.
 It is one of the top 10 most valuable corporations.
-With a net worth of $42.1 Billion, Jack Ma is one of the richest people in the world.
+With a net worth of $42.1 Billion (at time of writing), Jack Ma is one of the richest people in the world.
 So, what can we learn from Jack Ma’s leadership?

 Failure is part of the journey

 There was a time when Jack Ma couldn’t even get a job at Kentucky Fried Chicken.
 The early rejection taught him an important business lesson; you have to get used to failure.
 After college, Jack Ma applied for 30 jobs in his home city of Hangzhou, China.
 He was rejected from every single one of them.
 At KFC, 24 people applied for the job, says Ma, and while 23 were hired — he wasn’t one of them.
 The same thing happened when he tried to be a cop.
 This time four of five applicants were hired, all except Ma.
 He has said:

 “If you cannot get used to failure — just like a boxer — if you can’t get used to [being] hit, how can you win?”

 Failure is part and parcel of the journey to success.
 Even when he was applying to universities, Jack Ma was rejected by Harvard 10 times.
 In 2001 he tried to raise money for Alibaba from venture capitalists in the US and was also rejected by all of them.
 A good leader is able to overcome setbacks, learn from them and find a way to succeed.

 Many people forget that Jack Ma was a university lecturer before he founded Alibaba and he has taken the approach of a teacher when running his business.
 He has said: